Crooks using scams and hacks to steal money through Zelle

 Can you get your money back if you are a fraud victim?

 That’s a tricky question.
 There have been reports around the country of some consumers receiving money back while others don’t.
-Several local consumers who turned to Better Call Behnken, for example, did end up getting money back, but Schaefer has not yet.
+Schaefer says he has not.

-When banks say “no,” it’s typically because they say the transactions were actually approved by the account holders.
+When banks deny a request, it’s typically because they say the transactions were actually approved by the account holders.

 If your bank refuses to reimburse you for a Zelle scam, you should quickly report it to local law enforcement and file a complaint with the CFPB.